error2215/simple_mongodb/README.md

      2) Get rating of users - `http://localhost:3034/games/rating?page=1&count=1000`
      3) Get games grouped by days - `http://localhost:3034/games/number`
      4) Get games grouped by number of game - `http://localhost:3034/games/date`

+If grouping by days or number has bad performance you can try run method working with aggregations (uncomment lines 19 and 43 in file `server/api/rest/game.go` and comment lines 20 and 44)